Collecting Memories

 Brick Hammer

-These hammers feature a blunt end on one side of the head and a chisel-shaped end on the other side.
-They are often called stonemasons’ hammers because they are used to split stones, hard masonry, and round off edges and small pieces of stone.
+These hammers have a blunt end on one side of the head and a chisel-shaped end on the other.
+Often called stonemasons’ hammers because they are used to split stones and do other masonry work.
+Source

 Jeweler’s Hammer